 The proof is in the celluloid pudding, and there is indeed something special about Strictly Ballroom, the first in the “Red Curtain Trilogy.”
 It has a lightweight charm that transcends the somewhat perfunctory and derivative script.
 If you’ve ever seen a dance movie, you’ll recognize and predict just about every beat here.
 The dialogue is squarely in the tradition of Austalian comedy: unmodulated, bantery, colorful.
 And yet Strictly Ballroom brings out the best in all of those things, thanks largely to Luhrmann’s direction.

-Where Luhrmann’s next two pictures would represent a revolutionary approach to visual design in film, Strictly Ballroom is an evolution.
+Where Luhrmann’s next two pictures would represent a revolutionary approach to visual design in film, Strictly Ballroom is strictly an evolution.
 But being on the inner bounds of conventional cinematic language is not really a bad thing, and it’s also no comment on the quality of the direction.
-Indeed, Strictly Ballroom is a kinetic and infectious film, and it unmistakably bears the director’s fingerprints: we get glittering lights and swishing fabrics and jolts of color, but subdued and mostly in service of realism.
+Indeed, Strictly Ballroom is a kinetic and infectious film, and it unmistakably bears the director’s fingerprints we’d come to recognize: we get glittering lights and swishing fabrics and jolts of color, but subdued and mostly in service of realism.

 Paul Mercurio and Tara Morice star as protagonists Scott and Fran.
 Neither gives a particularly deep performance, but subtlety is not the name of the game here.
 The pair have terrific romantic chemistry; Luhrmann gives their faces plenty of close-ups to draw us into their emotional arcs.
 Most importantly, they get lots of time to dance.

 There’s almost no overstating how good and crucial the dance scenes are in this movie.
 Luhrmann uses dance in a classical sense, letting music and moving bodies tell the story more than anything in the script.
-The film plays almost like a nondiegetic ballet in these scenes, as Luhrmann toys with cinematic artifice as a storytelling tool.
+The film plays almost like a nondiegetic ballet in these scenes, as Luhrmann toys with cinematic artifice as a storytelling tool: The in-universe dancing is so heightened and theatrical, it tugs the audience out of their seats.
+It’s not quite a musical, but perhaps a “dance-cical.”

 The script is the film’s biggest rough spot.
 In addition to its formulaic, though functional, story structure, there’s a morass of forgettable side characters: potential and former dance partners, teachers in the studios, judges at competitions, etc. They all get a few lines and moments, but not enough for any of them to really stick.
 The major exception is Pat Thomson’s unhinged performance as Scott’s zealous, competitive mother.
 Sadly, Thomson passed away shortly before the film’s debut.

 It’s easy to watch the bravura of Luhrmann’s later work and look back at Strictly Ballroom as a trifle, but that would be a mistake.
-It is, frankly, nice to see Luhrmann, even in early stage, working in a mode of restraint and building to a conventional happy ending.
-Strictly Ballroom holds up.
+Luhrmann, working in a mode of restraint, building towards a conventional happy ending, is damn fun.
+Effervescent.
+As we know, though, neither “restraint” nor “happy endings” would be too frequent in his future.
+Uncharacteristic though it is for what Luhrmann would become, Strictly Ballroom holds up as a terrific directorial debut.

 - Review Project: Baz Luhrmann Retrospective